ThousandEyes Documentation

 • options

 A JavaScript object that contains request parameters.
-For information on defaults, see the npm documentation.
+For information on defaults, see .
 This parameter can be used to specify HTTP method, custom headers, timeout, and other settings.

 Example POST Request